 Argentina Is Cheap Because The Peso Is Worthless

 When I first visited Argentina more than a decade ago, way back in 2007, I got a few pesos for my dollars.
-When I left Argentina last year to spend a few months in Cuba and then Colombia, the exchange rate was somewhere around 350 to 1 on the dollar.
+When I left Argentina last year to spend time in Cuba and then Colombia, the exchange rate was somewhere around 350 to 1 on the dollar.

-If you use electronic money and foreign bank cards, Argentina becomes inordinately expensive.
-But if you carry huge bricks of cash everywhere you go, Argentina is so cheap to visit that it’s ludicrous.
+If you use electronic money and foreign bank cards, Argentina can become inordinately expensive.
+But, if you carry huge bricks of cash everywhere you go, Argentina is so cheap to visit that it’s ludicrous.

 Cash & Payments In Argentina